How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 4. Does our vision statement sound like we talk inside our organization or does it sound as if a business consultant wrote it?

-5. Was our visioning process inclusive of every group that has a stake in our organization?
+5. Was our visioning process inclusive of all stakeholders in our organization?

-6. Do we have a clear understanding of how our vision statement interacts with our mission, values, and strategic plan?
+6. Do we understand how our vision statement interacts with our mission, values, and strategic plan?

-7. Do we have a plan for how to bring our vision statement alive in our everyday work?
+7. How will we bring our vision statement alive in our everyday work?

 Over to You